My awards for the best sites to give you the best way to learn French online for free!

 COERLL Français Interactif

-The COERLL, from the University of Austin in Texas, dedicates a lot of resources to helping their own and other students learn French online.
+The COERLL, from the University of Austin in Texas, dedicates a lot of resources to helping their own and other students to get French lessons for free.
 I reference 3 of their sites in the top 100 alone.
 This one is their classic French course which involves 13 different chapters of songs, videos, grammar exercises and pdf downloads to help you improve.
 All with links to their famous Tex’s French grammar site.

 Tex’s French Grammar

 Tex’s French Grammar is a famous resource on the Internet and deservedly so.
-Instead of just giving grammar lessons which tend to be very boring, the COERLL at the University of Austin in Texas have livened it up by using Tex the armadillo, Tammy his girlfriend and a host of other characters.
+Instead of just giving French classes online for free which can be very boring, the COERLL at the University of Austin in Texas have livened it up by using Tex the armadillo, Tammy his girlfriend and a host of other characters.
 The resource itself is very, very complete, with 18 chapters.
 An absolute must.

 Learn French With Alexa